amitabhadey/amitabhadey.github.io/_pages/about.md

     <details class="pub-details">
       <summary>Abstract</summary>
       <div>
         Emotion recognition in conversations (ERC) is vital to the advancements of conversational AI and its applications.
-Therefore, the development of an automated ERC model using the concepts of machine learning (ML) would be beneficial.
-However, the conversational dialogues present a unique problem where each dialogue depicts nested emotions that entangle the association between the emotional feature descriptors and emotion type (or label).
-This entanglement that can be multiplied with the presence of data paucity is an obstacle for a ML model.
-To overcome this problem, we proposed a novel approach called Label Digitization with Emotion Binarization (LDEB) that disentangles the twists by utilizing the text normalization and 7-bit digital encoding techniques and constructs a meaningful feature space for a ML model to be trained.
-We also utilized the publicly available dataset called the FETA-DailyDialog dataset for feature learning and developed a hierarchical ERC model using random forest (RF) and artificial neural network (ANN) classifiers.
-Simulations showed that the ANN-based ERC model was able to predict emotion with the best accuracy and precision scores of about 74% and 76%, respectively.
-Simulations also showed that the ANN-model could reach a training accuracy score of about 98% with 60 epochs.
-On the other hand, the RF-based ERC model was able to predict emotions with the best accuracy and precision scores of about 78% and 75%, respectively.
+Therefore, the development of an automated ERC model using machine learning (ML) is beneficial.
+However, conversational dialogues present nested emotions that entangle emotional descriptors with the emotion label.
+LDEB resolves this through digitization and binarization, enabling more meaningful model training.
+We evaluate the proposed method using hierarchical RF and ANN models on the FETA-DailyDialog dataset, demonstrating promising accuracy and precision.
       </div>
     </details>
-    <p class="cite"><strong>Citation:</strong>Dey, A., & Suthaharan, S. (2023).
-LDEB--Label Digitization with Emotion Binarization and Machine Learning for Emotion Recognition in Conversational Dialogues. arXiv preprint arXiv:2306.02193. https://arxiv.org/abs/2306.02193</p>
+    <p class="cite"><strong>Citation:</strong> Dey, A., & Suthaharan, S. (2023).
+LDEB -- Label Digitization with Emotion Binarization and Machine Learning for Emotion Recognition in Conversational Dialogues. arXiv:2306.02193.</p>
   </li>

   <li class="pub-card">